riken-grp/J-CRe3/README.md

 ## Overview

-J-CRe3 is a real-world Japanese conversation dataset that contains egocentric video and dialogue audio of real-world conversations between two people.
+J-CRe3 is a real-world Japanese conversation dataset that contains egocentric video, third-person video, and dialogue audio of real-world conversations between two people.
 The conversations involve a robot that is helping its master with daily mundane tasks, including many object manipulations.
 It contains 93 scenario-based dialogues with 2,131 utterances and 11,024 seconds of video.
 As shown in the figure above, the dataset is annotated with the following information:

-- Bounding boxes
+- **Bounding boxes**: The bounding boxes of the objects and regions in the video frames.
+Objects and regions that were referred to in the dialogue are annotated.
+Each bounding box has a class name and an instance ID.
+This dataset contains 79,694 bounding boxes in total.

-- Textual references
+- **Textual references**: The text-to-text references in the dialogue.
+The annotations include predicate-argument structures, bridging references, and coreferences.

-- Text-to-object references
+- **Text-to-object references**: The text-to-object references between phrases in dialogue texts and objects in video frames.
+The annotations include indirect reference relations, such as predicate-argument structures and bridging references as well as direct reference relations.

 ## Video and Audio Files

-The egocentric video, 3rd person video, and dialogue audio files are available on the Box cloud storage.
+The egocentric video, third-person video, and dialogue audio files are available on the Box cloud storage.
 Download `J-CRe3.zip` from <https://app.box.com/s/g40fdigmlffxp1afjr45envxe0dtshlr> and extract it to the `recording` directory.
 The directory structure should look like this: